Client contact: +44 330 818 3103 [email protected]

 Thanks to eye-tracking techniques, we know which parts of the screen attract the eye of the user.
 You might as well take advantage of it by placing the essential information there.
 Two reading patterns stand out.

-• The reading diagram in F: the heatmaps show that the eye is primarily attracted by the banner at the top of the page.
+• The F-shaped reading pattern: heatmaps show that the eye is primarily attracted by the banner at the top of the page.
 Then, it goes down on the left, lingering on the titles and the beginnings of paragraphs.
 It is therefore essential to work well on the title and to put the most important information first.

 Velijko Zajc poster for the Kustendorf Festival illustrating the direction of reading in Z. Source: Canva.com

-Considered historically as the poor relation of digital, UX Writing is gradually acquiring its letters of nobility.
+Historically overlooked and neglected, UX writing is gradually becoming more widely recognized.
 The development teams understood that adding the texts at the end of a project, hastily and without any real strategy, led to wobbly results.
 User-centric texts are intended to enrich the user experience.
-The UX Writer must therefore be able to think, from the ideation phase, about the best way to achieve this.
+The UX writer must therefore be able to think, from the ideation phase, about the best way to achieve this.

 🔍 Did you like this article?
 Subscribe to our newsletter!
 You will find all the news of Ferpection there.